AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-1-CRUD/slides.md

 ### Best Practice:

-- Use Form Requests to centralize validation & authorization.
+- Use Form Requests to centralise validation & authorisation.

 Following code shows a simple version of each controller method